Plumber working on a toilet

 If you have a slow draining sink, tub, or drain it’s not exactly a plumbing emergency—this is more of a standard plumbing call.
 However, if you have a drain that’s completely clogged and unable to be used in your home then this is an emergency, and you should call a plumber immediately.
 If your main sewer line is clogged than often an area in your home will not drain or drain slowly, it could even your entire home.
 This is an emergency because such situation and activity can yield for a sewage back-up and spill in your home.
 Sewage and sewer water contamination is a hazard and should be taken seriously.

-Broken Water Pipe
+Is a Broken Water Pipe a Plumbing Emergency?

 Water Leaks and Broken Water Pipe Emergency